 Before you submit your scores, review your test and make sure that you have answered all of the questions to the best of your ability.
 You are given the option to report or cancel your scores.
 Neither selection is retractable so make sure you are confident in your selection.

 Passing requirements vary state to state, and if your state has an arrangement with the testing facility, your results are transmitted at the conclusion of your exam.
 You may be able to view an unofficial score report at the testing center, and two to three weeks after your testing window closes, you will receive your official report in your online account.
 You may indicate up to four recipients or agencies to receive your score report.
 Credit is awarded for each correct answer, and incorrect or unanswered questions do not count against you.

-Preparing for the Praxis II World and U.S. History: Content knowledge exam
+Preparing for the Praxis World and U.S. History: Content knowledge exam

 The World and U.S. History exam is utilized by state agencies to assess your comprehension of pedagogical theories and concepts, as well as your grasp of the content knowledge.
 You have worked very hard at grasping the knowledge of your field; do not let one exam dictate whether or not you will succeed.

-Praxis II World and U.S. History: Content Knowledge Study Guide
+Praxis World and U.S. History: Content Knowledge Study Guide

 Mometrix Academy is a completely free resource provided by Mometrix Test Preparation.
 If you find benefit from our efforts here, check out our premium quality Praxis World and U.S. History: Content Knowledge (5941) study guide to take your studying to the next level.
 Just click the Praxis World and U.S. History: Content Knowledge (5941) study guide link below.
 Your purchase also helps us make even more great, free content for test-takers.